 As practice has shown, it is not difficult to follow the principles of the Mediterranean diet.
 The main thing is to introduce them gradually and not fall into fanaticism.

 In general, the Mediterranean diet is not a diet, but a style of eating that can be followed, not only living in the Mediterranean.
 You just need to follow some simple principles and remember that food can and should be both tasty and healthy.
+Here you'll find some tips about how to start your Mediterranean diet.

 What did the authors mean by this?
 Two things: move more and never eat alone.
 Yes, this is really important.
 No diet will help a person who spends the whole day lying on the couch and eating fresh vegetables in front of the TV.

-So, eat healthy Mediterranean food with your family and friends, dance and play football, and may the force be with you!
+So, eat healthy Mediterranean food with your family and friends, dance, and play football, and may the Force be with you!